 Katherine Hot Springs

 We finished all our preparations by the third day, and finally had time to visit the hot springs.
 The water was warm and very refreshing, and we found it hard to leave.
 While we were there, Nell made some progress with her swimming skills, and it was clear to see that she was having a lot of fun.

 Katherine Botanical Gardens

-Later on we visited Katherine Botanical Gardens and walked along the alleys.
-Some plants were very interesting.
-It was the dry season so lots of them were dormant and we could not fully see the beauty of the garden.
+Later on, we visited the Katherine Botanical Gardens and strolled along the pathways.
+Some plants were fascinating to look at.
+However, since it was the dry season, many of them were dormant, and we couldn’t appreciate the full beauty of the garden.